top of page

 Through our activities, we keep the Native American Culture alive.

-Right now, we require financial support to move forward with our goal of having our activities free of cost for the community.
+Currently, we require financial support to move forward with our goal of making our activities free of charge for the community.

 Now we are gathering funds for our second event: